BhagyasRii/AI-powered-Personalized-Learning-Path-Generator/README.md

 4. The user receives a visualized timeline and recommended resources.
 5. Users track progress and explore trending GitHub projects.

+Future Scope & Improvements
+1. Integration of AI-based chat assistants for learning guidance.
+2. Support for more learning platforms like Udemy and edX.
+3. Adaptive learning paths based on real-time user progress.

 Installation & Setup

 Clone the repository